agorakit/agorakit-docs/docs/en/development.md

 ## AI coding assistance

 At this time, we have not seen evidence that AI is capable of producing [code reviews as requested above](#advanced-pull-request-authoring).
 Therefore, we strongly discourage the use of AI in code contributions to this project unless under the careful supervision of a senior software engineer with sufficient experience to revise & contextualize its assistance.
-We will close pull requests that appear to have been primarily generated with generative AI tools due to requiring exessive review time.
+We will close pull requests that appear to have been primarily created with generative AI tools due to requiring excessive review time.